cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 !!! note "Lab Report Task 4: RTL Viewer for Optimized Design"

     Save a screenshot of the RTL viewer for just `BinaryToSevenSegOpt_GL` for your lab report.
-    Press the Fn + Print Screen keys or Windows + Shift + S keys to take a screenshot.
+Press the _Fn + Print Screen_ key to save a screenshot to the clipboard, then paste the screenshot into a Google Doc and crop appropriately for your lab report.

 The next step is to analyze the area of your design.